 14. Talk to The Locals

-The highlands of Sulawesi really are one of the highlights of Indonesia.
-The unique culture and beautiful countryside make a holiday here an unforgettable experience.
-I hope this article has given you a few ideas of what you can do in Tana Toraja.
+The highlands of Sulawesi are one of the cultural highlights of Indonesia.
+They offer a mix of culture, adventure, beautiful landscapes and of course the delicious coffee.
+I hope this article has given you a few ideas and inspiration for things do in Tana Toraja.
+For more information about the region you can read our guide to Tana Toraja.